 Yarra Bend Park, Kew

 At 642 acres, Yarra Bend Park abounds with space for picnics (and exhibiting your iso-perfected headstands without collapsing into a crowd).
-Between the woodlands, parklands and sports fields, there are plenty of grassy knolls and riverbanks, plus communal barbeques and tables (editor’s note: communal food-preparation areas may be closed due to Covid-19).
+Between the woodlands, parklands and sports fields, there are plenty of grassy knolls and riverbanks, plus communal barbeques and tables.
 Cross Kane’s Bridge to Studley Park Boathouse to hire a rowboat.

 Darebin Parklands, Alphington